 The Certificate in Integrative and Experiential Learning certificate (IEL) is an initiative of The Center for Teaching Excellence and the Center for Integrative and Experiential Learning.
 The program is designed to bring together faculty, instructors, and graduate students interested in exploring ways to help students reflect on and connect what they do within and beyond their curriculum, embrace multiple perspectives, and synthesize and transfer their knowledge to new, complex situations.

 There has been an increase in students experiencing mental health distress in college and oftentimes, faculty are the first to observe these behaviors.
-The Mental Health and Well-being Competency Certificate program is an initiative from Student Health Services with the goal of the helping faculty members feel better equipped to respond to the growing mental health needs of students.
+The Mental Health and Well-being Competency Certificate program is an initiative from University Health Services with the goal of the helping faculty members feel better equipped to respond to the growing mental health needs of students.
 This certificate program is designed to address the growing need of faculty preparedness in responding to this new challenge.
 This training series will help faculty learn how to recognize the warning signs of distress, how to appropriately intervene and refer students in all levels of distress, how to incorporate key concepts of resilience into the curriculum, and lastly, how to respond to trauma in the classroom.
 Faculty will receive a certificate of completion after completing all four trainings in two consecutive semesters.

 The Teaching Towards Inclusive Excellence (TTIE) certificate of completion is an initiative of The Center for Teaching Excellence and the Office of Diversity and Inclusion.
 The TTIE program is designed to provide an opportunity for faculty, instructors and teaching graduate students to strengthen their strategic diversity leadership capacities both within and outside their classroom and to support USC’s commitment to inclusive excellence.
-Participants will be required to attend the Inclusive Excellence at UofSC workshop and seven (7) electives.
+Participants will be required to attend the Inclusive Excellence at USC workshop and seven (7) electives.
 Participants will have 3 academic semesters (not including summer semesters) to complete the certificate.

 How to Register for Certificates of Completion Workshops